-This section must include an activity or intervention based on one of the following domains: Academic, Career, Social/Emotional.
-At least 2 out of the 3 domains must be covered in the WSCPAR to be considered.
+This section must include an activity or intervention based on one of the following domains: Academic, Career,

+Social/Emotional.
 Data Set #1 must include a minimum of one outcome data chart.
-Data Set #2 & #3 must include a minimum of one Mindsets & Behaviors (Perception) or Outcome data chart.
+Data Set #2 & #3 must include a minimum of one Mindsets & Behaviors or Outcome data chart.
 Additional data can be included but is not required.

-For each data set include the following prompts (information in this area MUST connect to the graph for each data set):
+For each data set include the following prompts (information in this area MUST connect to the graph for each data set).
+Check the rubric before submitting to verify and confirm that you have met all the requirements for each section below!
+Do not overthink your responses, just enter what is asked.